Churu district: Attractions

-Sujangarh On South Side, Ratangarh On Southwest Side, Sardarshahar On North Side, Tarangar On Northeast Side, Rajgarh On East Side, Ratannagar, Chapper, Bidasar and Rajaldesar are the other major towns in the district.
+Sujangarh to the south, Ratangarh to the southwest, Sardarshahar to the north, Tarangar to the northeast, Rajgarh to the east, and Ratannagar, Chapper, Bidasar and Rajaldesar are the other major towns in the district.
 The Tal Chhapar Sanctuary, a blackbuck sanctuary, has more than 1,680 black bucks and migratory birds.
 It is a major attraction for wildlife enthusiasts.
 Other attractions include the grand palatial Havelies in the towns of Ratannagar, Ratangarh and Sardarshahar, the Hanuman temple at Salasar and the Venkateshwar temple at Sujangarh, the birthplace of local deity, Gogaji, in Dadrewa.
 The Bhadrakali Temple at Rajaldesar is popular among Shakta Tantra followers from all over India, which was established by Anant Shri Vibhushit Dandi Swami Jogendrashram ji Maharaj.
 Baba Phool Nath Temple at Nawa, Rajgarh is popular and related to the Nath community.

 Demographics

 According to the 2011 census, Churu district has a population of approximately 2,039,547, roughly equal to the nation of Botswana or the US state of New Mexico.
 This gives it a ranking of 224th in India (out of a total of 640 districts).
 The district has a population density of 148 PD/sqkm.
 Its population growth rate over the decade 2001-11 was approximately 6.1%.
 Churu has a sex ratio of 938 females for every 1000 males, and a literacy rate of about 67.46%.
 28.25% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 22.15% and 0.55% of the population respectively.